 As when we had an initial training population, genomic scenarios without an initial training population increased the accuracy for non-phenotyped male and female candidates, and cows.
 We show this in Figure 3 with the accuracy without an initial training population and equal cost of phenotyping and genotyping.
 In Table S3 we compare the accuracies of all scenarios.
 When the cost of phenotyping was the same as the cost of genotyping, the accuracy for male candidates ranged between 0.84 and 0.91.
 In contrast to scenarios with initial training population, the accuracy increased with increasing the investment into genotyping, hence was significantly lower in the scenario that invested the least into genotyping.
 The accuracy for sires ranged between 0.64 and 0.74.
 Contrary to when we had an initial training population, we observed no clear trend of either increasing or decreasing accuracy.
 For female candidates the accuracy ranged between 0.47 and 0.56, and for cows between 0.56 and 0.76.
 For female candidates and cows the accuracies followed the trends of when we had an initial training population, where increasing genotyping increased the accuracy.

 As in the scenarios with an initial training population, changing the relative cost of phenotyping to genotyping affected the accuracy for female candidates and cows, but also male candidates.
-Here, decreasing the relative cost of genotyping, and genotyping more animals, increased the accuracy in the majority of the scenarios, particularly the low-genotyping ones.
+Decreasing the relative cost of genotyping and genotyping more animals increased the accuracy in the majority of the scenarios, particularly the low-genotyping ones.

 Figure 3 Genetic gain, training population size, and accuracy by scenario without initial training population (TP) and equal cost of phenotyping and genotyping.
 The figure presents the means (lines or points) and 95% confidence intervals (polygons or errorbars) across 10 replicates for the conventional (C) and genomic (G) scenarios with numbers indicating the number of phenotype records per lactation.
 The red line marks the condition of 2,000 animal in the training population to implement genomic selection.
 Conventional selection implemented two-stage selection for males, hence we present the accuracy of the pre-selection stage for progeny testing (empty point) and the accuracy of selection for proven sires (solid point).